aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/split-remote-spreadsheet/_index.md

 ---
-title: "Aspose.Cells Cloud Spreadsheet Splitter Web API - Divide Excel Workbook into Multiple Files in 30+ Formats"
+title: "Aspose.Cells Cloud Spreadsheet Splitter API – Split Excel Workbook into Multiple Files & Export to 30+ Formats"
 second_title: "Document"
-ArticleTitle: "Split Excel File in Cloud to Separate Files & Export to 30+ Formats"
+ArticleTitle: "Split Excel Workbook in Cloud into Separate Files and Export to 30+ Formats"
 linktitle: "Split Remote Spreadsheet in Cloud"
 type: docs
 url: /split-remote-spreadsheet/
-keywords: "Aspose.Cells Cloud, split Excel workbook, spreadsheet splitter, cloud API, export to PDF, export to CSV, export to JSON, multiple format export, cloud spreadsheet processing"
+keywords: "Aspose.Cells Cloud, spreadsheet splitter API, split Excel workbook, cloud spreadsheet processing, export to PDF, export to CSV, export to JSON, multiple format export, cloud Excel split, Excel to PDF, Excel to HTML"
 description: "Use Aspose.Cells Cloud API to split an Excel workbook stored in cloud storage into separate worksheets and export each part to over 30 formats such as PDF, CSV, JSON, XLSX, HTML, ODS, and XPS."
 weight: 100
 ---